OpenVoiceOS/community-docs/README.md

 - [Parker Seaman](https://github.com/5trongthany) - mycroft enthusiast since 2018
 - [Chance](https://github.com/ChanceNCounter) - mycroft community developer since 2019, ex-maintainer of [lingua_franca](https://github.com/MycroftAI/lingua-franca)
    - currently taking a break, he will be back!

+### What is the relationship between OVOS and Mycroft?

+Both projects are fully independent, initially OVOS was focused on wrapping mycroft-core with a minimal OS, but as both projects matured, ovos-core was created to include extra functionality and make OVOS development faster and more efficient.
+OVOS has been committed to keeping our components compatible with Mycroft and many of our changes are submitted to Mycroft to include in their projects at their discretion.

 ### How does OVOS make money?